KeithTanMing/AirBnb-Price-Prediction/README.md

 # AirBnb-Price-Prediction

 #### Refer to 'EDA & Modelling' notebook for data cleaning, analysis and modelling
-#### Refer to 'Data Scrapping' notebook for data aquired from: http://insideairbnb.com/get-the-data.html
+#### Refer to 'Data Scrapping' notebook for data aquired from InsideAirBnb

 ## 1. Introduction